krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

     end
     ```

-The "node height" refers to the distance from that node to its farthest leaf node, i.e., the number of "edges" passed.
+The "node height" refers to the distance from that node to its farthest leaf node, i.e., the number of edges on the path.
 It is important to note that the height of a leaf node is $0$, and the height of a null node is $-1$.
 We will create two utility functions for getting and updating the height of a node:

 === "Python"